humu2009/Pano.js/README.md

     view.addLensFlare(flareImgURLs, heading, pitch, range, scales)

-Add a group of lens flares on a given position of the panorama.
+Add a group of lens flare effect on a given position of the panorama.

     view.eulerToView(heading, pitch)